blaenk/blaenk.github.io/provider/notes/scala.markdown

 # Implicit Conversions and Parameters

-Implicit conversions [^implicit_conversions_opinion] can be used to make two independent libraries interoperate in an easier manner.
+Implicit conversions [^implicit_conversions_opinion] can be used to make two independent libraries interoperate in a simple manner.
 For example, using Swing in Scala would look something like this:

 [^implicit_conversions_opinion]: Now that I've learned what implicit conversions are in Scala, I have formed an opinion about them.
 Implicit conversions are one of the parts that make C++ [very complex].
 Scala's implicit conversions don't seem as complex as C++'s, here they're implicit at the site of use, but explicit at the site of definition.
 In C++ it feels that they're implicit on both ends, since you can have overloaded conversion operators and conversion constructors on either type, which is further made ambiguous with arithmetic type conversions.